TuringLang/Turing.jl/docs/src/using-turing/autodiff.md

 ## Compositional Sampling with Differing AD Modes

 Turing supports intermixed automatic differentiation methods for different variable spaces.
-The snippet below shows using `ForwardDiff` to sample the mean (`m`) parameter, and using the Tracker-based `TrackerAD` autodiff for the variance (`s`) parameter:
+The snippet below shows using `ForwardDiff` to sample the mean (`m`) parameter, and using the Tracker-based `Turing.AutoTracker` autodiff for the variance (`s`) parameter:

 ```julia